A subscription in a Community Shared Agriculture program is a commitment, both in terms of time and finances.

 We reserve the right to cancel your subscription at any time and provide you with a refund pro-rated to the portion of your subscription that has been unfulfilled.

-We use an online CSA management system called Farmigo.
+We use an online CSA management system called Local Line.
 We do this for a few reasons:

 It streamlines the work on our end.
 We want to farm and to run an efficient CSA, not be overwhelmed by paperwork and administrative details;